 Use this website to explore your options, then set up a meeting with the Study Abroad team (do let your programme leader know you are looking into this option, as they may be able to offer some insight since each degree programme is different).
 We will go through the procedure with you and answer any questions you may have.

-Going Global applications for round 1 close on the 24th of November.
-Watch this space.
+Going Global applications for Round 1 close on the 26th November 2018 (8am).

 If successful, the Study Abroad Coordinator will nominate you to your chosen destination.
 At this point, they would ask you to apply to them, before helping you make visa and accommodation arrangements.